 It’s hard to get around the fact that sustainable and ethical travel has made its way to the forefront of the travel industry and as someone who has always tried to behave as a respectful guest no matter where I travelled, I welcome this ‘trend’ with open arms!

-The Travel Tester is all about cultural experiences and both in our destination pieces as well as product & service reviews, I always strive to become more conscious about the impact we can all have on the environment, small companies and local communities we interact with.
+The Travel Tester is all about cultural experiences and both in our destination pieces as well as our reviews, I always strive to become more conscious about the impact we can all have on the environment, small companies and local communities we interact with.

 Before I share some of the changes I’ve made in the way I travel (that are easy for you to implement as well, if you want), I would like to say a few more words about what I mean with ‘being a professional blogger’.

 I started blogging as a hobby around 2005 (read the full story here) and started earning money with blogging since 2014.
 Since then, I’ve started working on my blog full-time and even launched a second website in 2018, called ‘The London Tester‘ (with travel tips for Dutch travellers/expats going to the UK & Ireland) and a third website in 2020 called “The Space Tester” (with fun ideas for space-related experiences and products).

 In the past years, I’ve worked hard on my technical skills (becoming better at things like writing, photography, making video), my business skills (think about networking and working with brands, but also creating my own products) and overall blogging skills (from coding and learning about SEO to implementing affiliate links, managing social media and reaching out to readers via newsletters and surveys, etc.).